burnished-edge/reverse-plumbing-calculator/README.md

 The core of the Reverse Calculator is its "Theoretical Max" algorithm.
 Because the plumbing code uses step-functions and ratios (e.g., 1 Water Closet for 1–50 occupants, 2 for 51–100), having a set number of fixtures means there is a hard upper limit to how many people can occupy the space.
 * **How it works:** You input your existing fixture counts, and the algorithm calculates the exact "tipping point"—the absolute maximum occupant load you can have *right before* the code mandates adding another fixture.
 * **Translating to Real Space:** It then automatically multiplies that maximum occupant load by the CPC Table 4-1 load factor to give you the maximum allowable square footage or seat count for your selected occupancy type.

-This tool is invaluable for tenant improvements where avoiding costly plumbing construction is a priority; for example, if you are designing a restaurant in an existing commercial space, the calculator instantly reveals the maximum number of seats you can legally propose without having to trench the floor to build additional restrooms.

 [SCREENSHOT]